NOVA-X-QUANTUM/chainrails-phase-2/docs/PHASE2_SCOPE.md

 - **Phase 2** = compliance + continuity + ACE.
 - Both can stay in separate repos until a monorepo decision is made.
 - Designed to be modular: you can run Phase 2 side-by-side with Phase 1, or link via APIs only.
+🚀 Next steps for you:

+In your new Phase 2 repo → Add file → Create new file.

+Copy each file above into its matching filename.

+Commit them to main.

+Your repo will be clean, documented, and runnable with npm run dev.